 5. High Dynamic Range ( HDR)

 Having HDR in a camera is a must-have feature.
-Even smartphone cameras nowadays comes with HDR.
+Even smartphone cameras nowadays come with HDR.

 You are reading: Camera Buying Guide

 When we talk about photography, the viewfinder is an integral part of your camera used for composing and reviewing your images.
 What you see through the viewfinder is what gets captured in the picture.

 There are two types of viewfinder found in cameras.

 The optical viewfinder uses a mirror to reflect the light on the viewfinder.
 It is used in almost all cameras, including DSLR cameras.
 Due to the optical viewfinder, the DSLR camera is a bit heavy.

 An electronic viewfinder or digital viewfinder is found in mirrorless cameras.
 There is no mirror, so the light is directly projected onto the viewfinder.
 The camera with an electronic viewfinder is lighter in weight.